Anjila-26/PRODIGY_ML_01/README.md

 ## Results
 The linear regression model shows reasonable predictive performance.
 Predicted sale prices are transformed back from the logarithmic scale for interpretability.

-Feel free to explore and modify the code for your own datasets or analyses!